 We have long been fans of compression shirts, and have tried many of the shirts on the market today.
 Here are five worth trying.
 We did our best to vary the brands and price points, as we realize variety is good and not everyone’s budget is the same.

 Tesla Cool Dry Baselayer Shirt.
-Tesla has done a nice job with their Cool Dry shirt.
+Tesla (recently rebranded as TSLA) has done a nice job with their Cool Dry shirt.
 It is designed to be a baselayer or worn in warmer weather, and it really does provide a cooling effect that is nice in warmer situations.
 The fabric, a polyester-spandex blend, is effective at wicking away moisture which is where all discomfort usually begins.
+(They also make a compression shirt with some built-in warmth, intended to be a winter base layer).
 We also like the fit – which is a bit on the long & large side (nothing is more annoying than a compression garment that is too short).
 For those who are more compact, you may want to size down a bit on this one.
 If your goal is to have a long-sleeve compression shirt for warm situations, this is a strong candidate.
-The price point on this shirt is in the mid-range in terms of value and price.
+The price point on this shirt is in the lower-range in terms of value and price, so you get a good bang for the buck too.
 Find here.

 Champion Double Dry Competitor Shirt.
 Champion has been in the compression business as long as anyone, and while they don’t quite get the accolades of the higher-end brands, they quietly put out lots of good-quality garments.
 The Double Dry Competitor shirt is one that we discovered recently, and we are fans.
 As the name implies, this shirt is focused on keeping the person wearing it dry.
 The blend – a poly / spandex combo that we see from most brands – is effective at moisture wicking and also provides a nice level of stretch in the shoulders and elbows.
 We are also big fans of what they have done with the seams – they are flat, don’t unravel after some washing like we see some brands do, and we have never had a chafe.
 We also like that Champion does not use tags on their compression gear.
 Overall, good value for the money.
 Find here.